aguiarhcode/aguiarhcode/README.md

 ## 🔭 Current

-I'm currently working on Goodthings - A new type of social media.
+I'm currently working on Goodthings - The social media we deserve
 ## ⚡️ Experience

 I like to say that I'm full-stack, I'm learning [Rust](https://www.rust-lang.org/) to elevate my skill set, and I pair that with React on the frontend.
 I've been working with React for about 2 years, and JavaScript for more than 3 years.